X

 Can Milk Fat and Butter Give You Better Health Markers?

-Studies show that fatty acids like C15:0 (and even heptadecanoic acid, i.e. C:17, another fatty acid found in ruminants of milk fat) can be found in subcutaneous adipose tissue (i.e. body fat) of people whose diet contains a high consumption of dairy products
+Studies show thatfatty acids like C15:0 (and even heptadecanoic acid, i.e. C17:0, another fatty acid found in ruminants of milk fat) can reflect how much dairy we eat.
+That doesn’t mean we should all increase our dietary intake of milk fat.

 Think of C15:0 as the building block.
 You have to consume it because your body doesn't make it, and some of the essential C15:0 gets converted to other beneficial fatty acids, like C17:0.

-However, being able to find C15:0 in adipose tissue is a good biological marker of long-term milk consumption, which tells us when we do consume this fatty acid, it stays in our tissues, working long after we consume it.
+However, higher C15:0 blood levels in our bodies is a good biological marker of long-term milk consumption, which tells us when we do consume this fatty acid, it stays in our bodies, working long after we consume it.

 So, where can you get the good C15:0 fat without the bad saturated fats?
 Supplementation with a one-of-a-kind dietary tablet that’s easy to add to your health stack.
 Read on to find out more.